ppy/osu-wiki/wiki/Tournaments/otst!/2020/en.md

    - Warmups are strictly limited to 2 minutes maximum drain time.
 5. 1 ban per team up to RO16, 2 bans from Quarter finals onwards.
 6. Teams may substitute players in and out of the lobby without limit.
-7. Mods allowed in ForceMod bracket: Hidden, HardRock, Flashlight, and Easy
+7. Mods allowed in ForceMod bracket: Hidden, Hard Rock, Flashlight, and Easy
    - At least 2 players in a team must activate at least one mod.
    - Players may combine mods (eg. HDHR)
-8. NoFail is forced starting from RO32
+8. No Fail is forced starting from RO32
 9. Team captains must `!roll` again at the start of the tiebreaker; highest roll will decide which TB map to play first.
    - Players are allowed, however not required, to use mods in the tiebreaker bracket.